Constance Drexel

 Constance Drexel (c.
 November 24, 1884 or c.
-November 28, 1894 (possible; disputed) – August 28, 1956), a naturalized United States citizen, and groundbreaking feature writer for U.S. newspapers, was indicted (but not tried or convicted) for treason in World War II for radio broadcasts from Berlin that extolled Nazi virtues.
+November 28, 1894 (possible; disputed) – August 28, 1956) was a naturalized United States citizen, and groundbreaking feature writer for U.S. newspapers.
+She was indicted (but not tried or convicted) for treason in World War II for radio broadcasts from Berlin that extolled Nazi virtues.

 She became famous falsely claiming to be an heiress of the famous Drexel family of Philadelphia.
-Arrested in Vienna and jailed at war’s end by American troops, she was released and allowed to return to the United States to live.
+Arrested in Vienna and jailed at war's end by American troops, she was released and allowed to return to the United States to live.
 The U.S. Department of Justice eventually dismissed the treason charges against Drexel after her broadcasts were not deemed "political in nature."

 Family and childhood

 Public references to Drexel's nation of origin and pedigree were contrary to privately recorded facts.
 As early as 1915 (in American press reports) and as late as the 1940s (in Nazi broadcasts), she was described as a member of the "famous Drexel family" of Philadelphia, Pennsylvania, an apparent reference to the descendants of Francis Martin Drexel (who founded the Drexel & Company banking empire), including his son Anthony Joseph Drexel (who founded Drexel University in Philadelphia) and his granddaughter Saint Katharine Drexel.

 By all accounts, including the one provided by Constance Drexel to the Bureau of Investigation in 1918, she was born in Germany, apparently in the 1880s, many decades after Francis Drexel emigrated from Europe to Philadelphia in 1817.
-After she began broadcasting from Nazi Germany during wartime, at least one American syndicated columnist speculated that “Drexel” was a pseudonym.
+After she began broadcasting from Nazi Germany during wartime, at least one American syndicated columnist speculated that "Drexel" was a pseudonym.

 Published information regarding her age and date of birth is also wildly inconsistent.
 Historian John Carver Edwards has concluded Drexel was born in Darmstadt, Germany on November 28, 1894, to Theodore Drexel, scion of a wealthy family in Frankfurt, Germany, and Zelda Audemar Drexel, daughter of a prominent Swiss watch manufacturer, and was brought to the United States by her father the following year.

 However, all five ship manifests in Ellis Island records documenting her re-entry into the Port of New York between 1905 and 1923 give an age commensurate with birth in the 1880s.

 A U.S. Department of Justice internal memorandum prepared in 1946 described her birth date as November 24, 1884.

-Drexel became a United States citizen upon her father’s naturalization in 1899.
+Drexel became a United States citizen upon her father's naturalization in 1899.
 She reported to the FBI in 1918 that she had a sister named Norma Georgia Drexel, then living in Switzerland.
 Constance grew up not in Philadelphia, but in Roslindale, Massachusetts, where she attended public schools.
 "As an adolescent she divided her time between the United States and Europe, attending school in four different countries and honing her skills as a writer", completing her education at the Sorbonne in Paris, France.